General

 • CPF interest is calculated monthly, but credited and compounded annually at the end of December.

-• The projected savings are based on the sum of the OA and RA balances you are projected to have at age 65, capped at the prevailing Enhanced Retirement Sum (ERS) when you are reaching age 65.
+• The projected retirement payouts assumes that the sum of the OA and RA balances you are projected to have at age 65, capped at the Enhanced Retirement Sum (ERS), are committed to CPF LIFE under the Standard Plan.
 ERS is set at four times the Basic Retirement Sum, which is assumed to grow at 3.5% per annum.